srijal30/APCS/cobo/data/readme.md

 ### Journey

 Overall we found this lab to be challenging.
-The main reason for this is because of the external tool we used: sinbad.jar.
-There was very little documentation on it so it was difficult to fix your mistakes.
+The main reason for this is because of the externals tool involved.
+Additionally, sinbad had very little documentation.
+However, thanks to the QAF, this wasnt as big of an issue that it couldve been.

+However, at the conclusion of the lab we were glad to have suffered through the lab due to the extra tools at our disposable (sinbad.jar, external datasets, javac -classpath)

 ### Instructions